 Unfortunately, John Hurt passed away in 2017, but before that happened he was able to record some audio adventures of his own.
 So while he won't appear in this media event, you can still check out the War Doctor's exploits alongside the new ones.

 Aside from the Doctors, Rose Tyler, the companion who appeared in the first four seasons of Doctor Who, will make an appearance.
 This is curious, as Rose Tyler finished her run banished to a parallel universe with a half-human clone of the Tenth Doctor for company.
-It's not very feasible that this fate will be reversed, so this version of Rose will probably be from earlier in her timeline.
+It's unclear if she'll appear in the audio adventures or just the comics, but any appearance she does have will probably occur pre-banishment.

 When is the release date of Doctor Who: Time Lord Victorious?